 Imagine quickly looking through at a piece of text and being able to see the imprint in your mind.

 All you would have to do is glance at your cheat sheet before a big test and you would be golden.

-Having a photographic memory is a very unique skill that if your interested in, will give you an edge over all the people around you.
+Having a photographic memory is a very unique skill that if you’re interested in, will give you an edge over all the people around you.

 Yes, it takes time a practice.
 But 15 minutes a day is not too much to ask to develop an incredible life skill.

 Most people spend over 3 hours a day just watching TV, developing no life skills.

 So if you think it’s for you try it out.
 And let us know how it goes.